Chimichurri Sauce Recipe

 Preparing chimichurri in a mortar: crushed red chilli added, olive oil stirred in, and the chopped herbs mixed before serving with chops ready for the barbecue.

-• Chop the aromatics: Add the garlic and shallot to the bowl, then blend 5 sec / speed 5.
+1. Place the garlic and shallot in the Thermomix bowl.
+Blend for 5 seconds / speed 5.

-• Add the herbs: Add the parsley and oregano, then blend again 5 sec / speed 5.
+2. Add the parsley and oregano.
+Blend again for 5 seconds / speed 5.

-• Finish the sauce: Add the lemon juice, vinegar, olive oil, chilli, salt, and pepper.
-Blend 10 sec / speed 8.
+3. Add the lemon juice, vinegar, olive oil, chilli, salt and black pepper.
+Blend for 10 seconds / speed 8.

 Making chimichurri in a Thermomix: garlic and shallots in the bowl, fresh parsley added, then everything blended to create a finely chopped herb base.